jlvargasme/jlvargasme.github.io/3-projects.md

 ## Formal Verification

-I work with formal verification of hybrid systems in the Verified Aerospace Systems Laboratory at the University of Michigan.
+Recently, I have been working with formal verification of hybrid systems in the Verified Aerospace Systems Laboratory at the University of Michigan.
 Currently adding verification capability to the synchronous language [Zelus](https://zelus.di.ens.fr/).
+This project helped me to improve communication and teamwork skills, specially when coordinating with the team to organize reports and divide the workload.

 ## F-330 Drone Modification